mark-gerarts/automapper-plus/README.md

 You can implement your own by using the `NamingConventionInterface`.

 #### ReverseMap
-Since it is a common usecase the map in both directions, the `reverseMap()` method has been provided.
+Since it is a common usecase to map in both directions, the `reverseMap()` method has been provided.
 This creates a new mapping in the alternate direction.

-`reverseMap` will keep into account the naming conventions.
+`reverseMap` will keep the registered naming conventions into account, if there are any.

 ```php
 <?php